High Inflation = Commodity Scarcity

 In divining gold’s future path, the shorthand phrase I’ve coined is “gold or Goldilocks.”
 You can have one or the other.
 You can have a so-called “Goldilocks” economy, in which growth is neither too fast nor too slow but just right.
 Under those circumstances, gold is a terrible investment.
 The 1990s are a quintessential example.

-But lacking a Goldilocks environment, if you have deflation or inflation, you can expect gold to surge.
+But lacking a Goldilocks environment, if you have deflation or high inflation, you can expect gold to surge.
 In the 1970s we had both soaring commodity prices and two recessions.
 In 1973-75 a major economic downturn went hand in hand with inflation that, led by surging oil prices, reached double-digit levels.
 At the decade’s end, the consumer price index (CPI) hit 15%.
 For the decade, real returns on stocks were close to zero, while real returns on gold investments were close to 25%.

 In analyzing these various numbers, it’s important to understand that not all types of inflation are the same.
 For example, if the CPI is running at 3% or 4%, a bit higher than the long-term average of 2.9%, that is not necessarily a negative for stocks and a positive for gold.